 Providers must use modifier GN for ST services

+Providers must use modifier 95 for services delivered by synchronous audiovisual technology.

 A client may receive therapy in more than one discipline (physical, occupational or speech) in the outpatient, office or home setting in one day.

 If a therapy evaluation or re-evaluation procedure code and like therapy procedure codes are billed for the same date of service by any provider, the like therapy evaluation or re-evaluation will be denied.